Pressed for time? Make mealtime prep go more smoothly with these simple strategies. And check out our quick and easy recipe suggestions as well.

 Buttermilk backup.
 If you don’t have the buttermilk you need for pancakes, waffles, or muffins, use sour milk as a substitute.
 Combine 1 tablespoon of cider vinegar in a cup of fat-free milk and let it stand for 5 minutes.
 Stir some into the batter for these tender, delectable Buttermilk Waffles with Jam, which you can prepare in just 10 minutes.

 Simplify garlic prep.
-The easiest way to prep garlic is to separate the cloves from the head.
+The easiest way to prep garlic is to first separate the cloves from the head.
 Then, using the flat side of a large chef’s knife, carefully smash the cloves flat.
 This loosens the papery skin and lets you peel it off easily.
 Unpeeled and stored in a cool, dry place, garlic will last for a month.
-You’ll love the taste of fresh garlic in this exotic Indian-Spiced Lentils, a warming, perfectly seasoned dish that’s ready in half an hour.
+You’ll love the taste of fresh garlic in our exotic Indian-Spiced Lentils, a warming, perfectly seasoned dish that’s ready in half an hour.